ELIZABETH ALARCON - FEATURED IMAGE - 7 More Ways You're Still Wasting Money In Your Small Business

 And please don't think that raising your prices is the only option.
 You can also provide more value with your services or products by simply offering your customers something for free.

-And while I'm on the topic of value, it's important to remember that your customers are looking for solutions or results – NOT products or services.
+And while I'm on the topic of value, it's important to remember that your customers are looking for solutions and results – NOT products or services.
 So stop selling features and start selling benefits instead!
 Yes, this might seem like another one of those “business buzzwords” but it's much more than that.
 Benefits are all about the outcome and what's in it for the customer.
 So focus on those instead of using confusing jargon to talk about your products and services!

 4. Stop paying expensive, recurring fees for services your business doesn't really need